 Each student is assigned a personal tutor.
-Your young person's personal tutor will contact you via email during the first term.
+Your young person's personal tutor will contact you via email during the first term which is sent out at the end of the first term.
 The preferences and needs of the student will lead the way in which the student and tutor work together.